Eliminating the LIGO bounds on primordial black hole dark matter: Metrics to describe cosmological PBHs

-In contrast, the standard McVittie geometries do not have a radial energy flow.
-For realistic FLRW backgrounds, this leads to a \emph{spacelike} singularity instead of the usual black hole horizon.
-In the perfect fluid which sources these geometries, a spacelike singularity corresponds to a divergent pressure.
-While there exist other analytic solutions for black holes embedded in FLRW spacetimes, these tend to be plagued with other physical problems such as negative energy densities~\cite{Faraoni:2018xwo}.
-This is why the Thakurta metric is now considered the more adequate description of a non-rotating black hole in an expanding universe.
+In contrast to the Thakurta metric, the original McVittie geometry~\cite{McVittie:1933zz} does not have any radial energy flow.
+For realistic FLRW backgrounds, this leads to a \emph{spacelike} naked singularity instead of the usual black hole horizon.
+In the perfect fluid which sources these geometries, a spacelike singularity corresponds to a divergent pressure, unless the universe asymptotically approaches a state of de Sitter expansion~\cite{Kaloper:2010ec}.
+PBHs, however, decouple well before our universe reaches this de Sitter phase of dark energy domination, hence the applicability of the original McVittie metric to the problem at hand is questionable.

-Armed with a more realistic description of cosmological black holes, it is pertinent to consider recalculating the dynamics of their binaries.
-We detail these calculations in the following sections, but present our final result in Fig.~\ref{fig:Coalescencetime}.
-We show the required coalescence time, $\tau_b$, that a binary must have if it decouples from the Hubble flow at some redshift $z_{\rm dec}$.
-This is a dynamical requirement that has not been considered previously because it is a direct consequence of the new description of cosmological black holes that we adopt here.
-The physical origin behind this dramatic change in the dynamics of decoupling arises from the aforementioned feature of Thakurta black holes: namely, that they should have growing Misner-Sharp masses.